 Highlights quality fabrics

 An xSuit brings the future to the present with nanotechnology that keeps the suit free of stains, odors and wrinkles.
-Eachwaterproof suit is crafted from high-quality performance materials and features workmanship rivaling Seville Row, without the hefty price tag.
-Each suit is a masterpiece of modern design and traditional silhouettes.
+Each waterproof suit is crafted from high-quality performance materials and features workmanship rivaling Seville Row, without the hefty price tag.
+Every suit is a comfortable masterpiece of modern design and traditional silhouettes.
 A one-button suit keeps the fabric flowing and looks effortless.

 Shares the spotlight

-A one-buttonathletic cut suit allows for a deeper V to show off a killer shirt and tie combo or even a vest. xSuit offers the xTee made with Pima cotton.
+A one-button athletic cut suit allows for a deeper V to show off a killer shirt and tie combo or even a vest. xSuit offers the xTee, a premium t-shirt made with Pima cotton.
 Marked by solid and simple design, the xTee fits with a modern xSuit and is a comfort as you go about your day.
 Like the xSuit, the xTee is stain-resistant and perfect for any season.
 You can add a pop of color or harness the power of a bold print tie without interrupting the flow of a one-button suit.
 Express your style with a one-button suit and xTee.

 Makes the rules easier to remember

-Command the boardroom and airport terminals with a one-button xSuit.
+Command the boardroom, your friend's wedding, or airport terminals with a one-button xSuit.
 Go out about your day free from the worry of sweat, odor, and wrinkles.